AhyeahA/Exploring-Personality-Driven-Interactions-Werewolf/README.md

-## Full prompt to design Werewolves personality
+## Full Prompt Design to Implement Werewolves personality

 The prompt shown below has been specifically modified for the agents assigned as Werewolves, with explicit instructions and traits characteristic of a highly neurotic individual.